Locations:

 • Painful urination.

-Contact your healthcare provider immediately if you experience these symptoms, as it could indicate complications from surgery.
+Contact your healthcare provider immediately if you experience these symptoms, as they could indicate complications from surgery.

 What’s the difference between a salpingectomy and a tubal ligation?

-Tubal ligation is commonly referred to as "getting your tubes tied" This is misleading, as nothing is actually tied during a tubal ligation.
-Tubal ligation is any procedure that interrupts the fallopian tubes.
-This includes partial or total salpingectomy, placing clips or bands on the tubes, or cauterizing the tubes to cause scarring.
+Tubal ligation is commonly referred to as “getting your tubes tied.”
+This is misleading, as nothing is tied during a tubal ligation.
+Tubal ligation is any procedure that interrupts the function of the fallopian tubes.
+This includes partial or total salpingectomy, placing clips or bands on the tubes, or cauterizing the tubes (destroying the tube with heat or chemicals).

 How is a salpingectomy different than an oophorectomy?